Featuring "Birds"

-Featuring "Birds" is the third studio album by American indie rock band Quasi.
+Featuring "Birds" is the third studio album by the American indie rock band Quasi.
 It was released in 1998 by record label Up in the US and Domino in the UK.

-Recording
+Several of the album's tracks were first created during sessions for Quasi's previous album, R&B Transmogrification (1997).

+Background and recording

-Featuring "Birds" was recorded during December 1997 at Jackpot Studio in Portland, Oregon.
+Featuring "Birds" was recorded during November 1997 at Jackpot!
+Recording Studios in Portland, Oregon.

 Release

-Featuring "Birds" was released on April 21, 1998 by record label Up in the US and Domino in the UK.
+Featuring "Birds" was released on April 21, 1998, through the labels Up in the US and Domino in the UK.

-Reception
+Critical reception

 Featuring "Birds" has been well received by critics.